 The School and Newcastle City Council are committed to safeguarding and promoting the welfare of children and young people and expect all staff and volunteers to share this commitment.

 The post you are applying for is exempt from the Rehabilitation of Offenders Act 1974.
-To be considered for this employment, you must disclose details of any convictions or cautions , warnings or reprimands you may have as defined by the ministry of justice.
+To be considered for this employment, you must disclose details of any convictions or cautions (excluding youth cautions, reprimands or warnings) that are not ‘protected’ as defined by the Ministry of Justice.
 The amendments to the Exceptions Order 1975 (2013 and 2020) provide that certain spent convictions and cautions are 'protected' and are not subject to disclosure to employers and cannot be considered.
 Guidance and criteria on the filtering of these cautions and convictions can be found on the Disclosure and Barring Service (DBS) website.

 We therefore ask you to complete this form as fully as possible and return it with your application.
 The only people who will see the information you give us will be those directly involved in the recruitment process.
 All information will be handled in accordance with our Code of Practice on the Disclosure of Criminal Convictions.
 At interview, or in a separate discussion, we will ensure that an open and measured discussion takes place about any offences or other matter(s) that may be relevant to the position and the appointment process.